PHLOX: AN EXPLORATION

 References

-These species all seem to fall into a single natural group.
+These species seem to fall into two natural groups, which I will call the paniculata-maculata group and the ovata-pulchra group.

 Phlox amplifolia

 (Large-leaf phlox) - Range: Southern Midwest, Indiana to Alabama, west to Missouri.
 Habitat: moist open woods and roadsides.
 Bloom time: late spring to early summer.
 Height: to about 150cm.
 Flower color: pink to purple.
 Bloom time: late spring to early summer.
 This species has not been used horticulturally and is related to P. paniculata, as evidenced by the presence of marginal veins in the leaves.
-In Tucker Co., northern West Virginia, there is a phlox that appears to be P. amplifolia but differs in that the leaves are wide-linear rather than rhomboidal, and the inflorescence lacks glandular pubescence.
+In Tucker Co., northern West Virginia, there is a phlox that has been referred to as P. amplifolia in the West Virginia checklist and atlas but differs in that the leaves are wide-linear rather than rhomboidal, and the inflorescence lacks glandular pubescence.
 This blooms in early June and has pink-purple flowers.

-'Magnficence'- All of the plants I have seen look like P. maculata 'Alpha'.
+'Magnficence'- All of the plants I have seen appear to be P. maculata 'Alpha'.
 I do not know if there is another plant that is different.

 'Miss Lingard' see P. maculata 'Miss Lingard'.